Jab tak hai jaan has

 I die to see your face

-You take us away into your own little world
+You take us away into your own little

 Away from this life’s donkey race